Pat Kendall

 Patrick Hume Kendall (8 March 1927 – 18 July 1968) was an English competitive swimmer.

-Swimming career
+Biography

 Kendall represented Great Britain at the 1948 Summer Olympics in London.
 Kendall competed in the round one preliminary heats of the men's 100-metre freestyle event, but he did not advance.

-Two years later, he won a gold medal in the 3x110-yard medley relay as a member of the winning English team at the 1950 British Empire Games in Auckland, New Zealand.
-He won the 1947 and 1950 ASA National Championship 100 metres freestyle title.
+He represented the English team at the 1950 British Empire Games in Auckland, New Zealand.
+He won a gold medal in the 3x110-yard medley relay as a member of the winning English team.

+He also won the 1947 and 1950 ASA National Championship 100 metres freestyle title.